 Sunblocks and screens are typically not formulated to protect wounds and the like.
 You will feel your fresh tattoo burning if it's exposed to sunlight.
-Listen to your body, if your tattoo feels hot and irritated, stay out of direct sunlight.
+Whether you get your tattoos in the beach-y Miami, posh New York, stylish Toronto or harbour city Sydney, listen to your body, if your tattoo feels hot and irritated, stay out of direct sunlight.
 If you must be out in the sun, keep that baby covered.

 6. Picking & Scrubbing